ForestOfLight/skyoobguide/docs/advanced.md

 {: .note }
 > Due to how placeable props work, your table will first teleport you to the [origin](../terms-and-methods/#the-origin) before you have much means of control.
 If any [reset walls](../terms-and-methods/#reset-walls-and-loading-zones) are between you and the [origin](../terms-and-methods/#the-origin) you will be reset to where you started the Supersonic Drive.
 > In addition, going through a [loading zone](../terms-and-methods/#reset-walls-and-loading-zones) will cause Sky to softlock.
 If this happens, just restart the game.

+{: .highlight }
+> Try using a boat prop to move across water!

 ---